EdwinKhoury/Covid-19-Project/Visualization and Analysis.md

 ![Percent Population Infected per Country](https://github.com/EdwinKhoury/Covid-19-Project/assets/146214280/f64575aa-b7c8-4c53-8d5f-552ad0f00779)

 Cyprus is the country with the highest infection rate; up until August 2023, 73.75% of the population contracted COVID-19.
+Most of the countries that saw a high percentage of their population get infected are in Europe.
 Yemen, Niger, Chad, Tanzania, and Sierra Leone have an infection rate lower than 0.1% of their populations; this is not because of low propagation in these countries, but rather the unavailability of medical care and PCR tests in these countries: most of the cases and deaths are not recorded.